HobnobMancer/cazy_webscraper/README.md

 `--config`, `-c` - Path to a configuration YAML file.
 Default: None.

-`--classes` - List of classes from which all families are to be scrape.
+`--classes` - List of classes to retrieve UniProt data for.

 `--ec`, `-e` - Enable retrieval of EC number annotations from UniProt